michaelgorkow/SAS_DeepLearning/Detecting Weapons on Images/Readme.md

 In this demo I train a ResNet-50 image classifier to detect weapons and feed the image classification results into SAS Visual Analytics.

 ### Data
-The training images were taken from Kaggle:
+The training images were taken from Kaggle:<br>
 [Kaggle Weapons Dataset](https://www.kaggle.com/mohamedmaher1997/weapons)

 ### Demo